lukas-krecan/json2xml/README.md

 Atrificial root
 ---------------
 XML support only one root element but JSON documents may have multiple roots.
 To overcome this mismatch, you can specify `artificialRootName` which will generate artificial XML root with given name.
-So document
+`new JsonXmlReader(null, false, "artificialRoot")` will transform

     {"a":1, "b":2}

-can be transformed to
+to

     <artificialRoot>
       <a>1</a>